webforj/webforj-docs/docs/components/icon.md

 ## Adding icons to components

 Integrate icons into your components using slots.
+Slots provide flexible options for improving the functionality of a component.
+It's beneficial to add an `Icon` to a component to further clarify intended meaning to users.
 Icons can be incorporated into various components to enhance the overall design and user experience.
 Here's a list of components you can add icons to:

 - [Button](../../docs/components/button)
 - [ChoiceBox](../../docs/components/list-components/choicebox)